mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     Please see the following guide on how to retrieve data from one cluster and store it in another cluster: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)

     Verify that your data is present within the Free cluster before proceeding.
-4. Delete the Serverless Instance by running a destory command targetting the Serverless Instance:
+4. Delete the Serverless Instance by running a destroy command against the Serverless Instance:

     `terraform destroy -target=mongodbatlas_serverless_instance.<serverless-instance-cluster-name>`

- 5. You may now safely remove the resource block for the Serverless Instance from your `.tf` file.
+ 5. Remove the resource block for the Serverless Instance from your `.tf` file.

 ### Post-Autoconversion Migration Procedure

-Given your Serverless Instance has $0 MRR, it alongisde all its data will have been automatically converted into a Free cluster in Atlas.
-The following will resolve the configuration drift in Terraform.
+Given your Serverless Instance has $0 MRR, it automatically converts into a Free cluster in Atlas, retaining all data.
+The following resolves the configuration drift in Terraform.

 1. Find the import IDs of the Free clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-freeClusterName`
 2. Add an import block per cluster to one of your `.tf` files: